-For example the Traktor S4 or S2 paired with Traktor Pro 2 software has incredibly tight integration for super-fast scratches and cuts, same with the Reloop Terminal Mix series and Serato DJ – you get the idea.
+For example the Traktor S4 Mk3 or S2 Mk2 paired with Traktor Pro 3 software has incredibly tight integration for super-fast scratches and cuts, same with the Pioneer DJ DDJ-400 and Rekordbox DJ software, or the Denon DJ MC7000 with Serato DJ Pro – you get the idea.
 Put bluntly if your scratches don’t sound right, it’s because you’ve either got the settings wrong or you need to practise!
-Check out these scratch DJs from San Diego putting the S4 through its paces and ask yourself if you still believe this myth.
-As DJ Happee says himself: “I guess live shows will never be the same again…”
+Check out this scratch DJ from the UK putting the Traktor Kontrol S4 Mk3 through its paces and ask yourself if you still believe this myth.

 3. You can’t scratch on cheap gear and/or small jogwheels

 This myth applies to DJing overall, that you won’t be a “good DJ” if you only have entry-level gear.
 The manufacturers are clearly not going to do anything to talk you out of this mindset, hoping you will continually upgrade in the quest to be taken more seriously.
 I have found some of the best controllers for scratching to be some of the least expensive, the Mixtrack Pro 3 comes to mind as does the Denon DJ MC2000 with its small jogwheels.

 As we saw when we busted myth #2, small jogs, like those on the S2 and S4, are no barrier to being able to scratch like a demon.
 If you’ve got a controller with jogwheels, you can scratch with it – period.